Izutsu (ST:314-316) – morte

 To this the dying man replies:

-(No matter what the Creator makes of me, I accept the situation and follow his command.)
+(No matter what the Creator makes of ME, I accept the situation and follow his command.)
 Don’t you see?
 In the relationship between a son and his parents, the son goes wherever they command him to go, east, west, south, or north.
 But the relation between the Yin-Yang (i.e., the Law regulating the cosmic process of Becoming) and a man is incomparably closer than the relation between him and his parents.
-Now they (the Yin and Yang) have brought me to the verge of death.
+Now they (the Yin and Yang) have brought ME to the verge of death.
 Should I refuse to submit to them, it would simply be an act of obstinacy on my part …

 Suppose here is a great master smith, casting metal.
 If the metal should jump up and begin to shout, ‘I must be made into a sword like Mo Yeh, nothing else!’
 The smith would surely regard the metal as something very evil.
 (The same would be true of) a man who, on the ground that he has by chance assumed a human form, should insist and say: ‘I want to be a man, only man!
 Nothing else!’
 The Creator would surely regard him as of a very evil nature.